 - GameDevHQ – BEST OF MADE WITH UNITY #76

-- And amazing enough, I somehow inspired one of my favorite devs with our custom wheel colliders
+- And somehow, I inspired one of my favorite devs with our custom wheel colliders.

-Dennis Gustafsson @tuxedolabs – His upcoming is game TearDown is amazing.
+Dennis Gustafsson @tuxedolabs – His upcoming game TearDown is impressive.

 Overall it looks like we did pretty well for year one.